thuang-power/thuang-power.github.io/_pages/teaching.md

 **EE480: Power System Analysis**, 2022 Fall at SDSU
 * Class size: 22 students
 * Teaching evaluation: **4.86 out of 5**

-**Teaching as a graduate teaching fellow:**

-**ECEN 489/689: Application of Data Science in Modern Power Systems**, 2020 Spring at TAMU
-* Teaching evaluation: Not available due to COVID.